kramasamy/storm-hack/README.markdown

 [Maven](http://maven.apache.org/) is an alternative to Leiningen.
 Install Maven (preferably version 3.x) by following the [Maven installation instructions](http://maven.apache.org/download.cgi).

-## Running topologies with Maven

-storm-hack contains [m2-pom.xml](m2-pom.xml) which can be used with Maven using the `-f` option.
-For example, to compile and run `WordCountTopology` in local mode, use the command:

-    $ mvn -f m2-pom.xml compile exec:java -Dstorm.topology=storm.starter.WordCountTopology

-You can also run clojure topologies with Maven:

-    $ mvn -f m2-pom.xml compile exec:java -Dstorm.topology=storm.starter.clj.word_count

 ## Packaging storm-hack for use on a Storm cluster

 You can package a jar suitable for submitting to a Storm cluster with the command: